mattreecebentley/plf_reorderase/README.md

 # plf_reorderase
 A faster method for singular erasures, ranged erasures, and erase_if-style erasures for vector/deque/static_vector when element order is not important.
+Benchmark averages follow, averaged across four types (int, double, 40-byte struct, 490-byute struct) and numbers of elements ranging from 10 to 920000.
+See website for full breakdown of details:

 * Single erasures: 1010566% faster than .erase(position) on average (ie. 10157 x original speed), with a minimum of 10% faster for a vector of 10 ints, and a maximum of 25974010% faster for 870000 490-byte structs.
 * Ranged erasures: 12570% faster than .erase(first, last) on average, with a minimum of 20% faster for a vector of 10 ints, and a with a maximum of 77679% for 920000 490-byte structs.